evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md

     > py import world.test

-You will *not* see any output this second time or any subsequent times!
+You will *not* see any output this or any subsequent times!
 This is not a bug.
 Rather it is because of how Python importing works - it stores all imported modules and will avoid importing them more than once.
 So your `print` will only run the first time, when the module is first imported.

 Try this: